 Signature below is only acknowledgement that you have received this Notice of our Privacy Practices.

-All of our clinics are open and accepting in-person and telemedicine appointments.
 Click Here for our latest updates on COVID-19.

 © 2020 Lewis Family Medicine & Urgent Care.
 Website Design by MegaMad Websites